chilly61/Apziva-D/README.md

-# Apziva Project D: Computer Vision & Blind Reading Assistant
+# Apziva Project D: MonReader & Blind Reading Assistant

 A comprehensive computer vision project that evolved from video flip detection to a complete blind reading assistance system.